Meduzz/commando/README.md

 **How?**

-A DSL, thathat generate straight into the libs registry.
+A DSL, that generate straight into the libs registry.

 **Todo**